Pancreatitis: Symptoms, Causes and Natural Support Strategies

 4. Control Pain Naturally: Use a liquid diet and a wide variety of anti-inflammatory foods and herbs such as turmeric, ginger, dandelion, lemon/lime, cilantro, kale, parsley, diluted chicken broth and others.
 Systemic enzyme supplements can also be very helpful to reduce pain.

 6. Pancreatic Enzyme Supplements: Using systemic enzymes between meals or during a liquid fast will help to reduce pain and overall bodily inflammation.
-This is a great strategy to improve the healing process of the pancreas.
+This is a great strategy to support overall pancreatic health.
 In addition, when solid food is introduced, be sure to use digestive enzymes such as Super Dzyme just before meals.
 Also doing things like chewing on ginger root and using a tbsp of apple cider vinegar in 4 oz of water about 15 minutes before the meal will help with enzyme production (9, 10).